-The bath that brought 'us' (Paul and Titus) to life, is the water baptism into the name of Isaac, into the ICC, the blessing of which is the resurrection in an edenic body, hence Ďthe bath that brought us to lifeí.
-The making of us new by holy spirit is the spirit baptism, which is being born again - see I12, which is the baptism into the name of the son, the Lord Jesus Christ, in the case of the first Christians.
+The bath that brought 'us' (Paul and Titus) to life, is the water baptism into the name of Isaac, into the ICC, the blessing of which is a resurrection in a non adamic Isaaic body, hence ‘the bath that brought us to life’.
+The making of us new by holy spirit is the spirit baptism, which is being born again - see I12, which is the baptism into the name of a mediator of a spirit covenant, a subcovenant of the ARC.
 The righteous declaration in spirit is the gift of everlasting life, the end of the test of the baptism of the spirit, the sealing in spirit.

 11 And yet that is what some of you were.
 But you have been washed clean [into the ICC], but you have been sanctified [into the JAC], but you have been declared righteous in the name of our Lord Jesus Christ [as a Christian into the CRC by obeying church law] and with the spirit [the character] of our God [into the ARC] (1 Corinthians 6).